Crittora/crittora-ledger-poc/README.md

 - See `AGENTS.md` for coding, testing, and PR expectations plus public-repo rules.

 ## Planning & Next Steps
 The detailed requirements, open questions, and directory layout live in `SRD.md`.
-Current code is scaffolding only (API/CLI return 501/placeholder outputs).
-Next iterations should:
-1. Implement the `AuditLog` contract storage + events.
-2. Wire `service.client` to submit/read logs via Ape.
-3. Connect the CLI/REST layers and flesh out the Pytest suites.
+Current implementation includes a working `AuditLog` contract, Python client helpers, CLI utilities, and REST endpoints.
+Upcoming work focuses on Moonbase Alpha deployments, integrating with upstream systems, and expanding the automated test suite.
 Track decisions and follow-ups in issues referencing the SRD sections.